 21 Good House Keeping Award

 The Good House Keeping Institute awarded Elysium Basis its first-ever Innovation Award in May of 2018.
 To paraphrase Good House Keeping, the reasons for this award was because the Elysium company has brought “new levels of scientific rigor and research to the supplement industry and helps move the conversation in preventive health and wellness forward.”

-Im sorry but, at the time this award was given, Elysium had mostly lab animal and test tube research.
+I'm sorry but, at the time this award was given, Elysium had mostly lab animal and test tube research.
 The only human research I saw just showed Elyisum raised NAD levels -nothing else.
 How is that “new scientific rigor?”
 Dr. Binur Aral holds a Ph.D. in chemical engineering.
 She knows how to interoperate clinical research.
-I'd be curious to know what she saw in the Elysium research that I didn't see?
+What research convinced her?

 22 Who Makes Elysium Basis?